ravendb/book/Intro/Intro.md

 Modern systems are rarely composed of a stand-alone application.
 So to finish up this section, we'll explore how RavenDB integrates with other systems and databases.
-Part of the reason RavenDB was designed to have a distributed nature was to this easier **(((Does the previous sentence's rewording make sense?)))**.
+RavenDB was explicitly designed to make such integration easier.
 We'll go over how to create data flow that automatically syncronizes data to different destinations, be they RavenDB instances or even relational databases.